How To Write Your First Blog Post – 10 Steps To An Awesome Blog Post

 These kind of posts are extremely popular because of the credibility it gives you and the exposure you get from one single post.

-To create an expert roundup post, you will have to reach out to different bloggers or influencers in your niche and let them answer a question or two.
-You can then put together all the answers in one expert roundup post while linking back to the individual contributors.
+To create an expert roundup post, you must reach out to different bloggers or influencers in your niche and let them answer a question or two.
+You can then assemble all the answers in one expert roundup post while linking to the individual contributors.

 Here’s an example of an expert roundup post: